 Employers are ready to resume hiring, but job seekers are submitting fewer applications than last year at this time.

 As predicted, job openings, applications, and hires continue to trend upward with job opening activity surpassing where it stood during this time in 2019.
-Read more about the overall job market, activity in the retail and healthcare sectors, as well as how employers can plan to bridge the tech skills gap.

 Overall hiring activity in Q3 (July – September 2020) shows promising behavior on behalf of employers.
 Read more to learn about changes in the retail industry, as well as gender equality in the workplace.

 What’s trending in hiring this month?
 Read the September Snapshot report for the latest on diversity talent trends, retail hiring, and more.

 Job opening activity has increased 70%.
 Read more of the latest hiring trends and insights in the August Snapshot report.

 Hiring activity is rebounding, with female and minority hires leading the way.
 Learn more in the July Snapshot report.